quintans/eventsourcing/README.md

 Consider two concurrent transactions relying on database sequence.
 One acquires the ID 100 and the other the ID 101.
 If the one with ID 101 is faster to finish the transaction, it will show up first in a query than the one with ID 100.
 The same applies to time based IDs.

 If we have a polling process that relies on this number to determine from where to start polling, it could miss the last added record, and this could lead to events not being tracked.
+Luckily this can be addressed by using the outbox pattern.

 Considering all the above, we could end up with missing events when replay events on a restart.
-Therefore, I opted for a more simple and precise solution.
-I will just record the sequence and partition returned when publishing an event.
-Systems like Apache Kafka, Apache Pulsar and NATS JetStream return a sequence when publishing.
+To avoid that, when replaying, we need to make sure that we start from a sufficient large of time before the last recorded sent event to eliminate any clock skews.
+Usually servers have their clock time very close to each other, so I guess 1 minute is more than enough.
+I defined the default as 15 minute.

-Projection idempotency for a specific aggregate can be achieved by just looking into the sequence on the event for a particular topic and partition.
-We can safely ignore events that have lower sequence than the last one received.
+Projection idempotency for a specific aggregate can be achieved by just looking into the version.
+We can safely ignore events that have lower version than the last one recorded.

 ### IDs